Alex-Hoskins/workspace/README.md

 ## How It's Made:
-**Tech used:** HTML, CSS, JavaScript, React, Redux, Redux-thunk The application was created with React and the API connects to the WorkSpaceBackEnd directory.
+**Tech used:** HTML, CSS, JavaScript, React, Redux, Redux-thunk

+The application was created with React and the API connects to the WorkSpaceBackEnd directory.
 Redux was utilized for advanced state management, complete with a store in the index.js and an actions file.
 React-thunk was utilized so that the actions could be more dynamic and have a broader use.
 We installed axios and used it to make CRUD requests.

 ## Optimizations:

+I utilized react in order to make large, reusable components.

 ## Lessons Learned:

+**1)** There is a lot of boilerplate code when using redux.
+Every time you wanted to create a new action you had to touch three files in order to get the action to work.
+This seems repetitive and not very DRY.
+Next time I will explore context API a bit more but Redux got the job done in this project.
+**2)** Due to the large amounts of components, it was tricky making sure all of the routing was correct.
+I wanted to make sure when you clicked on a WorkSpace, or any specific component, that the route corresponed correctly.
+This allows the forward and back arrows to work correctly when you are navigating the history on the browser.

 ## Examples: